 Why study at Roehampton

-- 94% of students were satisfied overall with the teaching of this course (National Student Survey 2013)
+- 100% of students were satisfied with the exceptional learning resources available of this course (National Student Survey 2014)

 This expansive course explores the molecular,cellular and organismal biology essential for understanding modern biology.
 You will develop high level skills and understanding right across the broad spectrum of biological disciplines.
 You will also learn about rapidly developing areas such as biotechnology and recombinant DNA technology and their social implications, as well as more traditional aspects of animal and plant biology.
 This course offers you the chance to shape your degree as your skills and interests develop.